Solomon Islands: Gender inequality and domestic violence

-Another manifestation and driver of gender inequality in Solomon Islands is the traditional practice of bride price.
+Another driver of gender inequality in Solomon Islands is the traditional practice of bride price.
 Although specific customs vary between communities, paying a bride price is considered similar to a property title, giving men ownership over women.
 Gender norms of masculinity tend to encourage men to "control" their wives, often through violence, while women felt that bride prices prevented them from leaving men.
-Another report issued by the WHO in 2013 painted a similarly grim picture.
+Another report issued by the WHO in 2013 reported that 64% of women aged 15–49 who had ever had an intimate partner had experienced some kind of violence by the partner.
 In 2014, Solomon Islands officially launched the Family Protection Act 2014, which was aimed at curbing domestic violence in the country.
-While numerous other interventions are being developed and implemented in the healthcare system as well as the criminal justice system, these interventions are still in their infancy and have largely stemmed from Western protocols.
-Therefore, for these models to be effective, time and commitment is needed to change the cultural perception of domestic violence in Solomon Islands.